rtype/jcalibre/README.md

 # jcalibre
-A javascript only client for calibre
+A javascript only client for calibrerrrr